elaye/ofxKUI/README.md

 -----
 ofxKUI is composed of different modes that let you achieve different kinds of interactions with your app.
 The different modes are explained below.
-The character between `[]` represent the key you need to press to activate the mode when in normal mode.
+The character between **[]** represents the key you need to press to activate the mode when in normal mode.
 Special keys are represented between diples like this: `<Esc>` represents the `Escape` key.

 **normal mode [`<Esc>`]**

 In this mode you can access all the other modes.
 It is kind of a `base mode`.

 **camera mode [`c`]**

 This mode lets you control a camera with your keyboard, provided that you set a camera using the `setCamera` method.
 When in camera mode, you can use keys to move or rotate the camera.
 See the `example-camera` example for a demonstration and more information.

 **command mode [`d`]**

 -- TODO --
 This mode lets you enter commands.
 It is essentially used to set parameter values.

 **interactive mode [`i`]**

 -- TODO --
 This mode lets you change parameters interactively.